IBM/datascienceontology-frontend/assets/pages/intro.md

 As the last example suggests, significant modeling flexibility is required to accurately translate the diverse APIs of statistical software into a single set of universal concepts.
 To meet this challenge, an annotation can map a single library function or method onto an arbitrary composition of concepts.
 Compositions are expressed in the ontology language **Monocl** (the MONoidal Ontology and Computing Language).
 We think of the ontology language as a minimalistic, typed, functional programming language.
 Being designed for knowledge representation, rather than practical computing, it is simpler than any real-world programming language but is still moderately expressive.

-The bulk of the content below is dedicated to explaining the ontology language Monocl.
+The next section develops the ontology language Monocl.
 Once that is understood, it is easy to understand the concepts and annotations in the Data Science Ontology.

+## Ontology language

+Concepts constitute the **basic types** and **basic functions** of the ontology.
+In analogy to the primitive types and functions of a real-world programming language, the basic types and functions are atomic—indecomposable into smaller parts.
+However, they can be combined to form more complex types and functions.
+The ontology language defines constructors for combining types and functions.
+In this section, we explain these constructors at an intuitive level.
+If you are so inclined, you may also read a [more formal account](/page/math) of the syntax and semantics of the ontology language.

+### Types

+Monocl's type system is about as minimalistic as they come.
+It supports product types, a unit type, and a simple form of subtyping.

+### Functions